 The Agricultural Commissioner's Office is authorized to allow third party inspectors to assist medical cannabis cultivators in complying with the provisions of this Chapter.
-By performing field checks with the cultivators, identifying potential or real points of concern, and working with the cultivators to correct the issues(s) at hand, while communicating with the Agricultural Commissioner's office continually, adherence to the standards established by this Chapter will be greatly enhanced and the possibility of enforcement actions being initiated by the County are reduced.
+By performing field checks with the cultivators, identifying potential or real points of concern, and working with the cultivators to correct the issues(s) at hand, while communicating with the Agricultural Commissioner's office continually, adherence to the standards established by this Chapter will be greatly enhanced and the possibility of enforcement actions being initiated by the County are will be reduced.

 Any third party inspector must receive approval by the Agricultural Commissioner's Office in order to serve individual permittees and to be recognized as credible and ensuring compliance with the requirements of this Chapter.
-The Agricultural Commissioner shall have the authority to approve or deny any application to operate as a third-party inspector based on experience/ qualifications, education, incomplete applications, insufficient detail/scope of proposed work, conflicts of interest, and ability to perform.
+The Agricultural Commissioner shall have the authority to approve or deny any application to operate as a third-party inspector based on experience, qualifications, education, incomplete applications, insufficient detail/scope of proposed work, conflicts of interest, and ability to perform.
 To ensure that a third party inspector is qualified to assist cannabis cultivators with the implementation of this Chapter, individuals desiring to be third party inspectors must submit an application/ proposal to the Agricultural Commissioner's Office and successfully pass an oral appraisal interview.
+An annual application fee will be due at the time the application is submitted for initial review or prior to any annual renewal of the application, and paid in accordance pursuant to the provisions set forth in with Section 10A.17.070(H)(1)10A.17.030 (E).

 Third party proposals shall include, at a minimum, the following:

-- (A) Program Purpose: Statement of the functions which the third party proposes to fulfill, including procedures to implement the proposed functions/roles. - (B) Technical experience and qualifications of the third party program necessary for implementation of technical functions/roles. - (C) Demonstration of organizational capacity and funding mechanisms to administer the program. - (D) Framework for filing consultation reports, photo-documentation, etc.with the Agricultural Commissioner's Office. within 24 hours of an inspection. - (E) Sample liability waiver that demonstrates that the responsibility falls to the landowner/operator of the site to meet the stated terms and conditions of the MCCO. - (F) Framework for confirmation of adherence to standard conditions and developed plans and addressing non-compliance(s) by individual permittees. - (G) Ability to provide proof of current and valid insurance for any vehicle used in the performance of Third Party Inspector duties. - (H) If a third party application/proposal is approved, the Agricultural Commissioner will send an approval letter.
+- (A) Program Purpose: Statement of the functions which the third party proposes to fulfill, including procedures to implement the proposed functions/roles. - (B) Technical experience and qualifications of the third party program necessary for implementation of technical functions/roles.

+- (C) Demonstration of organizational capacity and funding mechanisms to administer the program. - (D) Framework for filing consultation reports, photo-documentation, etc. with the Agricultural Commissioner's Office within 24 hours of an inspection. - (E) Sample liability waiver that demonstrates that the responsibility falls to the landowner/operator of the site to meet the stated terms and conditions of the MCCO. - (F) Framework for confirmation of adherence to standard conditions and developed plans and addressing non-compliance(s) by individual permittees. - (G) Ability to provide proof of current and valid insurance for any vehicle used in the performance of Third Party Inspector duties. - (H) If a third party application/proposal is approved, the Agricultural Commissioner will send an approval letter.
 All approved third party programs will be listed on the Mendocino County Department of Agriculture website.
 The approval is conditional and subject to a probationary period.
 Approvals for third party inspector status expire one year from the date of issuance and may be renewed, subject to a positive evaluation based on performance, by the Agricultural Commissioner.